nielsvv08/brawlbox/README.md

 ## Environment Setup

-Brawl Box requires [Python 3.10][python-3.10] or higher.
+Brawl Box requires a modern version of Python.
+Currently, [Python 3.10][python-3.10] is used in production.

-Firstly, clone the source code and install the [Poetry][poetry] dependency manager.
+Firstly, clone the source code and install the [uv][uv] dependency manager.

 ```sh
 # using the customary way with HTTP